Michelle Legge

 Keep records of crypto investments

-Koinly can help with record keeping.
-By syncing your wallets and exchanges to your Koinly account, you will have one central dashboard from where to record and view all of your crypto activity.
+Koinly can help with record-keeping.
+By syncing your wallets and exchanges to your Koinly account, you will have one central dashboard from which to record and view all of your crypto activity.
 Portfolio tracking is available on a free Koinly plan.

 How to reduce your crypto tax in Germany